 Located on Spain’s sunny south coast, you’ll find the distinctive yet homely Gibraltar.
-A British Overseas Territory easily reachable with cruises from Southampton, visiting Gibraltar gives a sense of familiarity while offering a unique and curious extension of Britain’s culture (but with clear skies and year-round sunshine!).
+A British Overseas Territory easily accessible when cruising from Southampton, visiting Gibraltar gives a sense of familiarity while offering a unique and curious extension of Britain’s culture - just with clear skies and year-round sunshine!

 Get up close to Barbary macaques

-As Steve mentions, you’re likely to meet Gibraltar’s mischievous friends around The Rock - Barbary macaques or apes.
-These playful monkeys are very used to humans and won’t hesitate to approach or even jump on you.
-They are also known to open pockets and unzip bags to find food!
-As these monkeys are more commonly found in Algeria and Morocco, no one knows how these playful apes came to live in Gibraltar.
-A common legend, however, is that Lower St. Michael’s Cave is linked by an undersea passage over 15 miles (24 km) to Morocco, which is how the monkeys first arrived at The Rock.
+You’re most likely to meet Gibraltar’s mischievous macaques around the Rock of Gibraltar.
+These playful creatures are very used to human interaction and won’t hesitate to approach or even jump on you!
+They are also known to open pockets and unzip bags to find food.
+As the Barbary macaque is often found in Algeria and Morocco, no one knows how these playful apes came to live in Gibraltar.
+A common legend is that Lower St. Michael’s Cave is linked by an undersea passage over 15 miles (24km) to Morocco, which is how the monkeys first arrived at the rock.

 Go on a dolphin watching trip

-As well as being famous for its mischievous monkeys, Gibraltar is also famous for spotting dolphins.
+Alongside being famous for its mischievous monkeys, Gibraltar is well-known as a prime dolphin watching spot.
 In the Strait of Gibraltar, you’ll find common dolphins, bottlenose dolphins and even striped dolphins.

-As Angie suggested, you’ll want to head to Main Street after a visit to The Rock Hotel to check out Gibraltar’s fantastic shopping scene.
+Want to pick up some souvenirs or simply shop until you drop?
+Gibraltar’s Main Street offers a fantastic shopping scene.
 Just one kilometre long, Main Street is the arterial artery of Gibraltar.
-Here people run day-to-day errands, hit the shops and enjoy Gibraltar’s nightlife - all along one vibrant, bustling stretch.
+Here, people run day-to-day errands, hit the shops and enjoy Gibraltar’s nightlife - all along one vibrant, bustling stretch.